kulics/koral/book-en/judgment.md

 ```
 This can be considered as an `if elseif else` structure relative to other languages.
 # Condition Judgment
-When the judgment value is the other identified basic type (`string, integer`), the statement can enter the inner multi-condition matching, we can use the auxiliary symbol `~` to match the conditions to perform the corresponding logic, so it will only execute the statement that matched successfully.
+If we need to judge an identifier, we can use the `.?` statement, the statement implements multiple conditional matching, and the matching condition is used to execute the corresponding logic, so that it will only execute the statement with successful matching.

 E.g:
 ```
-? i ~ 1
+i.?
+1
 {
     ...
 }
-~ 2
+2
 {
     ...
 };